 I live next door to the community of Almonte, Ontario, and I can attest to the fact that it is indeed an adorable holiday destination.
-Filled with inviting small bookstores, tempting bakeries, and cozy stores with 100-year-old floorboards, Almonte’s the perfect place if you need a drop-dead beautiful backdrop for a slightly corny Yuletide film.
+Filled with inviting small bookstores, tempting bakeries, and cozy shops with 100-year-old floorboards, Almonte’s the perfect place if you need a drop-dead beautiful backdrop for a slightly corny yuletide film.
 Best of all, visiting is easy.
 Whether you want to live your own real-life Hallmark moment in winter or desire a sweet small-town summer escape, Almonte delights all year round.

 (Speaking of Ottawa, there’s an excellent chance many of the urban scenes needed for these seasonally minded films were shot in downtown Ottawa.
 If you have a sharp eye, you might just spot bilingual signs on city buses and bus stops in the background of certain shots.
 If you’re keen on tracking down specific locations, there’s a handy map that tracks them all.)

 But while Ottawa and several other communities have appeared in Hallmark, Lifetime, and other production companies’ holiday films, no spot has merry magic quite like Almonte.
 Whenever or however you decide to visit Almonte, you’ll want to have these special spots on your list.